 This project-driven, hands-on course builds on students' experiences in manufacturing technology.
-Students will further develop knowledge and skills related to the use of engine lathes, milling machines, welding machines, and other related tools and equipment as they design and fabricate solutions to a variety of technological challenges in manufacturing.
+Students will further develop knowledge and skills related to the use of welding machines, and other related tools and equipment as they design and fabricate solutions to a variety of technological challenges in manufacturing.
 Students may have opportunities to acquire industry-standard training and certification.
 Students will expand their awareness of environmental and societal issues and of career opportunities in the manufacturing industry.